 Jackie, I am approaching 50, and just over one year separated from my husband.
 As I look forward and begin to think about the possibility of future relationships, I can see that dating after 50 might be difficult.

-I notice that lots of people who were married for maybe 10 years or less seem to say…we got married early, found out it didn’t work, and then later remarried and have found long term, happiness with their next partner/spouse.
+I notice that lots of people who were married for maybe 10 years or less seem to say…we got married early, found out it didn’t work, and then had a second marriage and have found long term, happiness with their next partner/spouse.
 What I also notice is that I don’t seem to hear any/as many happy stories about people (like me) who were married 20-25 years, got a divorce, and then found happiness/ marriage, etc again.

 It seems to me that lots of middle aged women get divorced and stay single.
 I might just be feeling sorry for myself but it seems to me that a 50ish woman is somewhere in no-man’s land for a future relationship.
 I may be generalizing but do you see the same thing?

 Let’s face it.
 Men our ago want to meet someone younger.
 Younger guys aren’t a great fit.
 And, older men have interest but that isn’t really fair either.
 Maybe fair isn’t the right word.
 I would like to know your thoughts on the likelihood of 50 year old women finding a second life partner.
 Especially one in the same age bracket.

-I do have a few things to say about your email.
+I have a few things to say about your email.
 The first is in regards to no-man’s land.
 I have always believed that 50’s is in fact, no-man’s land, whether you are single, married, divorced or widowed, the reason being that you aren’t really young anymore, but you aren’t old either.

 I have had some issues while shopping for clothes in recent years, because all the clothing out there either seems too young or too old for me.
 Perhaps this same attitude applies when it comes to dating.